AttorneyOnline/AO2-Client/README.md

 ## Copyright

-The project is dual-licensed; you are free to copy, modify and distribute AO2 under the GPLv3 or the MIT license.
+The project is licensed under the GPLv3 license.
+Code that was released under the MIT/GPLv3 dual-license can be found [here](https://github.com/AttorneyOnline/AO2-Client/tree/last-dual-licensed).

 Copyright (c) 2016-2018 OmniTroid